 Best Smart Speaker Buying Guide: Welcome to What Hi-Fi?'s round-up of the best smart speakers you can buy in 2021.

 Virtual voice assistant speakers from big-hitters Amazon, Apple and Google have never been so full of smarts.
-Whether you want to know today's news headlines, how many calories are in an avocado (around 250) or quick, failsafe scone recipes, Alexa, Siri and Google Assistant can now be found nestled inside certain speakers, waiting patiently for your next barked request.
+Whether you want to know the news headlines, how many calories are in an avocado (around 250), quick and failsafe scone recipes or whether the cat misses you now you're back in the office, Alexa, Siri and Google Assistant can be found baked into certain speakers, waiting patiently for your next query.

-Siri, Alexa and Google Assistant aren't just humble fonts of knowledge, either.
-These speakers play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music, Deezer and Spotify.
+Siri, Alexa and Google Assistant products aren't just humble fonts of knowledge, either.
+These speakers can play your chosen music over Bluetooth or wi-fi and, depending on the brand, also offer access to a number of different music streaming services, including Apple Music, Tidal, Deezer and Spotify.

 But what should you look for when selecting a smart speaker?